BaltaiDaniel/Godot-Extra-Nodes/Readme.md

 1. **Download:** Clone this repository or download the ZIP file and extract it.
 2. **Execute:** Run the `project.godot` file.
 3. **Copy:** To copy the custom nodes to an existing project, simply copy the CUSTOM_NODES folder to your project's root directory.
+However, it is advised to rename this to lower caps, as this could cause conflicts when exporting to case-sensitive platforms.
 Check how to use in the usage section below.

 ## Usage